10 Simple Ways to Improve Your Memory

 Everyone sometimes forgets something.
 Moreover, there is a big difference in memory capacity between people; one is better at remembering information than the other.

-Only when you notice that you forget more than is usual for you, there are memory complaints and possibly a decline in memory.
-With memory problems you can think of:
+Only when you notice that you forget more than is usual for you, there are memory complaints and possibly a memory decline.
+With memory problems, you can think of:

-• It is difficult to come up with names
+• It isn't easy to come up with names

 • Always lost things